HeroHunterIguess/HeroHunterIguess/README.md

-**If youre on my page you should check out my pinned repo's they are kinda cool :3**
+**Also if you're on my page you should check out my pinned repo's they are kinda cool :3**